Qantas Announces Record Profit for the Year Ended 30 June 2008

 Qantas Frequent Flyer

 The Frequent Flyer Segment reported a PBT of $234 million.
-The result included revenue of $850 million primarily from the redemption of Qantas Frequent Flyer points for flight and other awards.
+The result included revenue of $850 million primarily from the redemption of Qantas Points for flight and other awards.
 Total costs for the period were $721 million with the majority of costs being the purchase of airline seats from Qantas Group airline businesses.
 Interest income attributable to the Qantas Frequent Flyer segment totalled $106 million.

 Qantas Freight Enterprises